Could My Low Sex Drive Actually Be Responsive Desire?

-This spontaneous, fiery way of being turned on is how sexual desire is depicted in movies and on TV.
+This spontaneous and exciting way of being turned on is how sexual desire is depicted in movies and on TV.
 In some ways, Hollywood has it right: Lots of people want sex from one glance alone.
 But an equal number of people, if not more, don't desire sex until after they're having it.

 This phenomenon is known as responsive desire.
 While it's natural and healthy, many people mistake it for low libido because it doesn't match up with what they see in the media.

 If you're someone who doesn't relate to rom-com sex scenes or perhaps you notice it takes more than the thought of sex to get turned on, you're not alone.
-Find out why this happens, the reasons it's not low libido and what low libido really is, and how this tendency can affect your sex life.
+Find out why this happens, the reasons it may not be low libido and what your sex drive should be, and how this tendency can affect your sex life.

 Responsive desire is a healthy and natural way to get turned on that requires being exposed to erotic stimuli, such as touching your erogenous zones, having an erotic massage or watching porn.